-Currently I am working in polymer clay with lots of pearls, Swarovski crystal, metal findings and chain.
+Currently I am working in polymer clay with lots of pearls, crystal, metal findings and chain.
 My current work involves polymer forms with a "window" in them.
 I create a tiny armature on the back of the piece to hold a jumpring; I hang tiny chains with freshwater pearls from the armature.
 I am fascinated by translucent clay and often work with it.
 I am thrilled to donate my latest two pieces to the Breast Cancer " Circle of Hope."

 I've been using Fire Mountain Gems products to make jewelry for years.
-I have made knotted Swarovski pearls in every color that compliments my skin tone.
+I have made knotted crystal pearls in every color that compliments my skin tone.
 When I started making polymer clay items, I opened an Etsy shop.
 All of my jewelry items contain Fire Mountain products: jumprings, chain and freshwater pearls.

 Do you sell your designs?